andrejmijakovic/andrejmijakovic.github.io/_pages/about.md

 During my PhD studies, I visited New York University, the Bank for International Settlements and the European Central Bank.

 My research interests are in quantitative macroeconomics, household finance, and behavioural macro.
 I study the aggregate implications of heterogeneity in households' consumption-savings behaviour using both standard and behavioural theories.
-In my job market paper, I analyse how income inequality shapes the composition of firms by changing the level and composition of aggregate household asset demand.
+In my job market paper, I analyse how income inequality shapes households’ demand for different assets in the economy and, ultimately, the composition of firms.

 **I will be on the 2024-2025 academic Job Market.**